Skip to main content

 New resource modules have been released, including snmp_server and hostname modules for supported network operating systems: Arista, Cisco, Juniper, and VyOS.

-Streamlined integration with Red Hat Insights
+Streamlined integration with Red Hat Lightspeed

-Ansible Automation Platform 2.2 includes a simpler, more intuitive way to connect your automation data with Red Hat Insights.
+Ansible Automation Platform 2.2 includes a simpler, more intuitive way to connect your automation data with Red Hat Lightspeed.
 The insights-client package is responsible for ensuring that connected data for your Ansible Automation Platform infrastructure has also been added to the bundled installer on the Red Hat Customer Portal.

 You also gain full visibility into the performance and return on investment (ROI) of your efforts, helping you make more informed decisions to optimize and expand your automation.